good karma.

 my mother use to sing to me “school days, school days, dear oh golden rule days…” to get me out of bed in the morning. best alarm clock i’ve ever known to date.

-Well, having been raised in New Hampshire, fall is something we NHites have come to look forward to, as do the school districts.
+Well, having been raised in New Hampshire, fall is something we NHites have come to look forward to, as do the school districts to find the best schools, and the playgrounds they have which sometimes are great thanks to equipment from https://school-playground-equipment.uk/.
 Whether it’s apple picking, visiting a local farm, or going for some sort of a nature hike up the White Mountains– we visited it at some point.

 Remember?
 Your mom packs you a lunch.
 You’re excited to be able to bring a brown paper bag lunch vs. eating the gruel in the cafe.
 Mine was usually PB&J (that will end up smooshed), an apple, Fritos in a little plastic baggie (not the cool ones with the zip-lock, the ones that you tuck into itself that usually opens), chicken noodle soup in a thermos (whatever happened to those?) that would stay warm all day, and a Twix bar.
 Side note: I often forget how much I love Twix until I see them.
 I remember when peanut butter Twix came out it was a revelation, but then a super problem because I could never decide which one I wanted more- and I wasn’t allowed to have both!
 Oh, how I LOVED Twix.